IvanVigor/MADDPG-Unity/Report.md

 ### Multy-Agent Scenario

+The tennis scenario is a continous space environment where two players need to push the ball over the net.
+The environment goal has been completed adopting two separated Agents.

+The agents have been built using the Deep Deterministic Policy Gradient structure (DDPG details https://arxiv.org/pdf/1509.02971.pdf).
+The Agents are composed of an Actor and a Critic ANN (built with PyTorch) with the aim of estimating the best action to adopt in every scenario.
+DDPG is a Policy-based method which allows us to be used in a continous action space.
+In addition a policy-based agent learns direclty the optimal policy

 ### Deep Determinist Policy Gradient (DDPG)

 The environment in which this model has been trained is based on one single double-joined arm.
 The code can be adapted easily to 20 jointed-arms architecture.
 The DDPG is a model which iterativelly learns an optimal policy using the Q-Learning algorithm.
 Q-Learning is reached thanks to the usage of Bellman equation: